JezisVedToJeMojzis/CAR-PARK-REST-APP/README.md

 ## Functionality

-The application must provide CRUD operations via published REST services.
-It must also provide a booking service parking spot to the user for his own car.
+The application provides CRUD operations via published REST services.
+It also provides a booking service parking spot to the user for his own car.
 A reservation can only be made for a specific time.
 After calling services for the termination of the reservation, the termination time is entered and the total price of the reservation is calculated.

-The application must allow the user to display a list of reservations for a specific day and parking spot, a list of his of active reservations and must also include the possibility of checking the occupancy of the car park.
+The application allows the user to display a list of reservations for a specific day and parking spot, a list of his of active reservations and also includes the possibility of checking the occupancy of the car park.

-When deleting a car park, all its floors and parking spots must also be deleted.
-Same as deleted the customer's cars must also be deleted.
-If an entity is deleted, all its associations must be reset.
+When deleting a car park, all its floors and parking spots are also deleted.
+The customer's cars are also deleted.
+If an entity is deleted, all its associations will be reset.

 ### Car park (parking garage)